comradeanonymousexe/blog/content/posts/2dcat.md

 Riemann was a boy on the spectrum.

-One morning, the sneaky little Kat was in the pursuit of her breakfast. darting across the road again and again in search of delicious leftovers.
+One morning, the sneaky little Kat was in the pursuit of her breakfast. darting across the road again and again searching for delicious leftovers.
 When a proud owner of a brand-new Premio rolled over her.
 Her soft flesh was pressed flat against the ground.

-Riemann that morning, found her Kat 2-Dimensional  and wondered if perhaps Einstein had been wrong - perhaps the laws of the universe were *truly* simpler in that lower second dimenion, where Kat had gone.
+Riemann that morning, found her Kat 2-Dimensional  and wondered if perhaps Einstein had been wrong - perhaps the laws of the universe were simpler in that lower dimenion, where Kat had gone.